ahmedfelix/DrawingSpace/README.md

 DrawingSpace
 ============

-Common operations useful for developing in Autocad with .NET.
+Common operations useful for developing in AutoCAD with .NET.

 Usage
 ============